chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 "Created alice"
 ```

-Please note that the ChiselStrike runtime assigns an `id` to your entity automatically upon `save()`.
+Please note that, as discussed in the [Getting Started](intro.md) section, the ChiselStrike runtime assigns an `id` to your entity automatically upon `save()`.
 If you want to _update_ your entity, you first need to query it to obtain an entity with an `id`.

 For example, you could write the following endpoint that takes the same JSON, but updates the `User` entity based on the provided `username`: